dcyberspace01/dcyberspace01/README.md

 ### This Page contains all  of the Apps and Projects I am currently working on

-### I am a Computer Administator looking to transition into Web App Development
+### I am a Computer Administator looking to transition into Software Engineering

 ### I'm currently advancing :man_student: :microscope: my HTML, CSS, JavaScript, React, React Native, PostgreSQL, and MongoDB skills